camerond/jquery-minical/source/documentation.markdown

   - `x` defaults to 0
   - `y` defaults to 5
 - `trigger`: A function (run in the context of the minical-enhanced input) that returns a jQuery object of the desired trigger, or a string selector to specify a trigger element (like the calendar icon in the examples).
 The string selector can be a child or sibling of the element on which you call `.minical()`.
-- `align_to_trigger`: set to `true` to align the calendar to the trigger instead of the input.
-(Defaults to true if a trigger is available)
+- `align_to_trigger`: (boolean) align the calendar to the trigger instead of the input.
+Defaults to `true`.
-- `read_only`: makes the date/text input only modifiable by the calendar (defaults to true)
+- `read_only`: makes the date/text input only modifiable by the calendar.
+Defaults to `true`.
 - `date_format`: allows you to output a custom date format from the chosen Date object (defaults to MM/DD/YYYY)
-- `from` and `to`: date objects specifying min and max valid dates (defaults to null, autodetected if using dropdowns)
+- `from` and `to`: date objects specifying min and max valid dates.
-- `date_changed`: callback that fires after the input or dropdowns have changed value
+- `date_changed`: callback that fires after the input or dropdowns have changed value.
-- `month_drawn`: callback that fires when a new month is rendered
+- `month_drawn`: callback that fires when a new month is rendered.
-- `appendCalendarTo`: should return a jQuery object; the calendar element will attach to this (defaults to `<body>`)
+- `appendCalendarTo`: function; should return jQuery element.
+Minical appends to `body` by default.
-- `write_initial_value`: true by default; writes an initial value to the input element if one is provided via data attribute (see 'Initializing' below)

 ## Initializing